-Exmoor has £8.1m of assets in excess of its liabilities at the end of 2020/21.
-This is a decrease of £3.8m which is primarily due to an increase in the pensions deficit caused by changes to demographic and financial assumptions.
-The Authority owns £19.3m of Property, Plant and Equipment however many of these assets could not be realized at this level.
+Exmoor has £10.463m of assets in excess of its liabilities at the end of 2021/22.
+This is an increase of £2.3m which is primarily due to the decrease in the pensions deficit.
+This decrease is primarily due to the increase in the value of our assets invested in the fund.
+The Authority owns £19.7m of Property, Plant and Equipment however many of these assets could not be realized at this level.
 Covenants attached to certain assets mean that they can only be sold to similar organizations and for the notional sum of £1.